-Conservative Austrian chancellor Sebastian Kurz is on the cutting edge of support for Israel.
-During last month’s confrontation with Hamas, Kurz had the Israeli flag raised on government buildings.
-After governing with the far right, Kurz now leads a coalition with the Greens.
-Unlike other Central European leaders who shirk the historical responsibilities of their nations, Kurz has a clear discourse on Austrian involvement in the Holocaust.
-Within Austria’s small Jewish community, overall satisfaction with the Chancellor prevails on the one hand; on the other, prominent Jewish figures remain too reticent to be fully infatuated with Kurz.
+Before he resigned, Sebastian Kurz, the conservative Austrian chancellor, led a coalition with the Greens after governing with the far right.
+Unlike other Central European leaders who shirk the historical responsibilities of their nations, Kurz had a clear discourse on Austrian involvement in the Holocaust.
+Within Austria’s small Jewish community, overall satisfaction with the Chancellor prevailed on the one hand; but on the other, prominent Jewish figures remained reticent to be fully infatuated with Kurz.
 As Jews, this is simply more than they can take on.
 Danny Leder proposes to K. a look back at the former Chancellor’s policy towards the Jews of Austria when he was in charge (2017-2021).

 As I was about to write this piece on the relationship between Vienna’s Jewish community and Chancellor Kurz, I was reminded of a conversation I had with my mother shortly before her death: My mother was born in Vienna in 1923, to a Jewish family from Poland, and spent her childhood in the Austrian capital before fleeing the Nazi regime in 1938 along with some of her family.
 From there,they fled to France, where they were hidden in a convent.
 After the liberation, they returned to Vienna.